What to expect from your visit to Upton House and Gardens

 If you’re showing any of the symptoms of Coronavirus, or if you've been in contact with anyone that has the virus in the last 14 days, please don’t visit.

-Upton House and Garden shop is now open between 10.30am - 4.30pm selling a range of homeware, souvenirs and tasty treats.
+Upton House and Gardens Shop and plant centre is now open (check latest times here) selling a range of homeware, souvenirs and tasty treats.
 Our garden range is available outside in the courtyard.
 Stop off after your visit round the gardens for that perfect gift or keepsake.

-We’re operating a one-way route to and from the carpark and around the garden.
-Most of the garden access is via steps and slopes, but it can be seen from the lawn.
+Please note, a large part of the garden access is via steps and slopes, but it can be seen from the lawn.